wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+ = Version 7.6.0 =
+  * Added the ability to insert a shortcode of a set of polls
- = Version 7.5.0 =
+  * Added a widget for a container and for a set of polls = Version 7.5.0 =
   * Created a widget for easily adding polls to site
  = Version 7.4.0 =